 - Beta-alanine: It's an important amino acid that helps with endurance and sustained energy.
 It creates a process in your body to prevent fatigue in your muscles .
-It’s a necessary amino acid to run for more extended periods.

-- Creatine: The primary purpose is to help with muscle strength .
-Creatine can be taken by both women and men.
-It’s mostly for short bursts of energy that make it easier to lift weights.
+- Creatine: The primary purpose of creatine is to help with muscle strength .
+It can be taken by both females and males for short bursts of energy that make it easier to lift weights.
 It could also potentially help sprinters.

 - BCAAs: Branched-Chain Amino Acids (BCAAs) are fundamental to a pre-workout.
 It includes the amino acids leucine, isoleucine, and valine.
 They help manage protein in your body, and it can also help runners with next-day soreness .

-Another thing I would look for in a pre-workout is to make sure to get the correct dosage; it’s not enough to only have the ingredients.
+Another thing I would look for in a pre-workout is the correct dosage.
+It’s not enough to only have the right ingredients.

-You might also find that some other pre-workouts add unique ingredients like pink salt, vitamin c, or green tea.
+You might also find that some other supplements add unique ingredients like pink salt, vitamin C, or green tea.
 If you find those, then you might want to do some research into their health benefits.

 There are many benefits to taking a pre-workout for runners.
 Let’s take a quick look: